 Represents (1) the add-back of corporate allocations from DuPont to DPC for the usage of DuPont's facilities, functions and services; costs for administrative functions and services performed on behalf of DPC by centralized staff groups within DuPont; a portion of DuPont's general corporate expenses; and certain pension and other long-term employee benefit costs, in each case because we believe these costs are not indicative of costs we would have incurred as a standalone company net, of (2) estimated standalone costs based on a corporate function resource analysis that included a standalone executive office, the costs associated with supporting a standalone information technology infrastructure, corporate functions such as legal, finance, treasury, procurement and human resources and certain costs related to facilities management.
 This resource analysis included anticipated headcount and the associated overhead costs of running these functions effectively as a standalone company of our size and complexity.
-Although we believe this estimate is reasonable, actual results may have differed from this estimate, and any difference may be material.
-See "Forward-Looking Statements" and "Risk Factors-Risks Related to our Business." (l) "Forward-Looking Statements" and "Risk Factors-Risks Related to our Business."
+This estimate is provided for additional information and analysis only, as we believe that it facilitates enhanced comparability between Predecessor and Successor periods.
+It represents the difference between the costs that were allocated to our predecessor by its parent and the (l)